David I. Armendariz, MA, Advisory Board Member

-Dorene N. Butler , a GAN founding board member and philanthropist, has had leadership roles serving on local and national boards and committees.
-She has built two small businesses and has expertise in planning and executing special events for organizations.
-Ms. Butler has special skills for both “friend raising” and fund raising.
+Dorene N. Butler , a GAN founding board member and philanthropist, has had leadership roles serving on national and local boards and committees of nonprofit organizations.
+She has built two small businesses and has expertise in planning and executing special events.
+Ms. Butler has special skills for both “friend-raising” and fund-raising.
 She is currently serving on the Board of Directors for the Boys and Girls Club in Laguna Beach, CA.

 Lee Butler, Advisory Board Member

 Lee Butler, served as the Treasurer on GAN’s founding Board of Directors.
 He is a retired Air Force Four-Star General who, in his last active duty assignment was Commander of the United States Strategic Nuclear Forces.
 After retirement he entered the business world as President of Kiewit Energy.
 He has been an outstanding moderator at GAN conferences and special events.
 Lee brings global expertise and grandparent commitment to our cause.

 Gary is the Chief Financial Officer of a major steel fabrication and installation company.
 He was a founding member of a state-wide organization representing sub-contractors in the home building industry, representing workers throughout California.
 He served as a board member of the Orange County Burn Association and volunteered as a docent and bookkeeper for the Frank Lloyd Wright Hollyhock House in Los Angeles.